lawrancej/comp310/Setup.md

     @powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%systemdrive%\chocolatey\bin

-If you are using Windows 7 or earlier, you will also need to install [PowerShell 3](http://www.microsoft.com/en-us/download/details.aspx?id=34595) before you run Chocolatey, as Chocolatey depends on it.
+If you are using Windows 7 or earlier, you may need to install [PowerShell 3](http://www.microsoft.com/en-us/download/details.aspx?id=34595) before you run Chocolatey.

 # 2. Install packages

-In this course, you are welcome to choose among Java, C++ or Python for your projects.
-I intend to use each of these languages at least once in class, so you might as well install these packages now.
+You are welcome to choose among Java, C++ or Python for your coursework.
+I intend to use each of these languages during class, so you might as well install all necessary packages now.

 * Git for team collaboration and work submission.
 * Git Extensions, a front-end for Git.